robsterlini/robsterlini-frontend/src/journal/2020/a-fresh-lick-of-paint.md

   "I cannot stress how straightforward it is to get a site live on Netlify, either with the drag and drop of files, or with an actual build pipeline."
 %}

 I created `~/Sites/robsterlini-2020/index.html` and just wrote classic HTML and timeless (inlined) CSS – shock, horror, it just worked!
-Within an hour or so I had a directory uploaded to [Netlify Drop](https://app.netlify.com/drop) and a testable and iterable [build](https://5ee125740fe15994a7992f3f--agitated-leavitt-bb4762.netlify.app/).
+Within an hour or so I had a directory uploaded to [Netlify&nbsp;Drop](https://app.netlify.com/drop) and a testable and iterable [build](https://5ee125740fe15994a7992f3f--agitated-leavitt-bb4762.netlify.app/).
 It wasn’t clean, or extensible, but that wasn’t important.

 ### 4. Get it live!